edwo314/bachelor_thesis_trypanosoma/README.md

 - `multivariate_analysis.py`: Creates plots for multivariate analysis.
 - `resize_images.py` and `resnet_image_preprocessing.py`: These files resize and preprocess images for the ResNet model and prepare them for display in interactive Plotly charts.
 - `resnet_plot.py`: Generates an interactive plot showcasing the principal components of the feature vector of the ResNet50 model.
-- `tryptag_copy.py`: A potentially modified copy of `tryptag.py` from the TrypTag GitHub repository.
+- `tryptag_copy.py`: A modified copy of `tryptag.py` from the TrypTag GitHub repository.
-- `tryptools_copy.py`: A potentially modified copy of `tryptools.py` from the TrypTag GitHub repository.
+- `tryptools_copy.py`: A modified copy of `tryptools.py` from the TrypTag GitHub repository.

 ## Contribution & Support
 Since this code was used specifically for my Bachelor’s thesis, it is not designed for general use or ongoing support.
 For reference and replication purposes in academic work, you're welcome to use and modify the code while citing appropriate sources.